paras41617/Token-Transfer/README.md

 TestToken (TT) is an ERC-20 token.

-A user can buy one TT with 1 ETH.
+A user can buy one TT with 1 Gwei.

 Features :
  - The App supports Metamask Wallet.